Marcell Ozuna Preview, Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.54).
+- The Rockies' 5.60 team ERA ranks 29th among all MLB pitching staffs.

-- Rockies pitchers combine to allow the second-most home runs in baseball (188 total, 1.4 per game).
+- The Rockies surrender the second-most home runs in baseball (190 total, 1.5 per game).

-- The Rockies will send Gomber (9-9) to make his 27th start of the season as he looks for his 10th win.
-He is 9-9 with a 5.48 ERA and 86 strikeouts through 136 1/3 innings pitched.
+- Lambert (3-4) gets the starting nod for the Rockies in his ninth start of the season.
+He's put together a 4.92 ERA in 71 1/3 innings pitched, with 62 strikeouts.

-- In his most recent appearance on Wednesday, the left-hander threw six innings against the Tampa Bay Rays, giving up three earned runs while surrendering seven hits.
+- His most recent appearance was on Thursday against the Tampa Bay Rays, when the righty went five innings, surrendering two earned runs while allowing four hits.

+- The 26-year-old has amassed a 4.92 ERA and 7.8 strikeouts per nine innings in 22 games this season, while giving up a batting average of .258 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.